The suburbs of postwar Long Island silently simmered in a preordained sameness, no more so than in the summer.

 The birthday barbecue in 1961 would be the biggest blow out of all.

-Not only was Mom turning 35 officially making her middle aged, she would be meeting her future sister in law for the first time.
+Not only was Mom turning 35 officially making her middle-aged, but she would also be meeting her future sister in law for the first time.

 Dad remarked that the whole affair had taken on the feeling of a UN general assembly.